AYUSHs799/es335-assignment1/README.md

 ### Dataset

-Use atleast three classes from the [UCF9 Dataset](https://iitgnacin-my.sharepoint.com/:f:/g/personal/22210006_iitgn_ac_in/EmgKF7jE-2xEnO5zYb3GvJ8BN4RncsgXYJphZ4ys2BCYUg?e=rN9s03) which contains 9 cleasses from [UCF101 Dataset](https://www.crcv.ucf.edu/data/UCF101.php).
+Use atleast three classes from the [UCF9 Dataset](https://iitgnacin-my.sharepoint.com/:f:/g/personal/22210006_iitgn_ac_in/EmgKF7jE-2xEnO5zYb3GvJ8BN4RncsgXYJphZ4ys2BCYUg?e=rN9s03) which contains 9 classes from [UCF101 Dataset](https://www.crcv.ucf.edu/data/UCF101.php).
 Feel free to choose any other classes from the
 [UCF101 Dataset](https://www.crcv.ucf.edu/data/UCF101.php).
 Split each classes into train and validation split containing 80 and 20 samples per class respectively.
 Use the rest for testing purpose.
 You can use [OpenCV](https://opencv.org/get-started/) to load videos.